Brydon Carse

 Brydon Alexander Carse (born 31 July 1995) is an English cricketer who plays for Durham and England.
-Primarily a right-arm fast-medium bowler, he also bats right handed.
+Primarily a right-arm fast bowler, (Note: Although the Cricinfo player page for Carse lists him as a fast-medium bowling all-rounder, most other sources (including other reports on Cricinfo) call him a fast bowler.
+The same player page also describes him as "a strapping fast bowler with a quick arm action" in its prose profile.) he also bats right handed.
 Born in South Africa, he is the son of Zimbabwean cricketer James Alexander Carse, who played in England for Northamptonshire.

-Carse generates genuine pace and regularly clocks speeds around 91mph (146kph).
+Carse regularly clocks speeds around 91 mph (146 km/h).
 He made his international debut for the England cricket team in July 2021.

 Domestic career

 Carse signed a development contract with Durham in 2016, and made his first-class debut in that year's County Championship.
 He picked up 17 wickets on his debut season for Durham and he was rewarded with a two-year deal by the club.
 He was ruled out of the 2018 County Championship due to a knee injury.
 In September 2018, he was offered a three-year contract by Durham.

 Carse made his List A debut on 17 April 2019, for Durham in the 2019 Royal London One-Day Cup.
 In April 2022, he was bought by the Northern Superchargers for the 2022 season of The Hundred.

 On 31 May 2024, Carse was given a 16-month ban (of which 13 months were suspended) for breaches of ECB betting regulations, having been found to have placed 303 bets on cricket matches between 2017 and 2019.
 Most of the offences took place when he was watching games on television at home whilst suffering from two long-term injuries, and involved small amounts of money.

+On the night of 22 August, 2026, Carse was handcuffed by police and led away from a nightclub.
+The ECB has launched an investigation into the matter, with further updates still to come.